L1b3rtyy/safe-timelock-contract/README.md

 ```

 ### Upgradable
-The deployment script will log to the console the deployed contract addresses of the Proxy and Proxy Admin contracts.

-To get the implementation contract, go to the Proxy Admin page on etherscan and run the method ```getPtoxyImplementation```

 1. The implementation contract is already deployed, you just want to deploy the proxy and proxy admin - best to save gas
 ```